felixdorn/nest/README.md

 ## At

-At defines at which time an event start.
+At defines at which time an event starts.
 It is often used in combination with `for` that sets the duration of the event.

 ```
 at 6 for an hour